 Pets Offer Acceptance

 Society often treats recovering addicts according to unfair stigmas.
 I’ve witnessed acts of anger, hurt and judgment.
-As long as you do your best to love them, pets will never condemn you.
+As long as you do your best to love them, pets in recovery will never condemn you.
 They are thrilled just to spend time with you.
 They won’t be furious and belittling if you are tempted to relapse.
 Your pet’s unconditional acceptance may urge you to also accept yourself and your flaws.
 Self-discovery and shining light on our own dark places is an essential piece of recovery.

 Pets Restore Trust